 Estimates of future volatility used in the model are based upon historical price observations.
-As the Company has a limited share price trading history, it estimates volatility using comparable company price inputs.

 c) Reserves

 The reserves account records items recognized as stock-based compensation expense until such time that the stock options are exercised, at which time the corresponding amount will be reallocated to share capital.